elvis-wenhao-wu/qemuArch/README.md

 Tested on Macbook Pro, Early 2015, Retina, 13-inch, 16GB (Big Sur 11.0.1)

 Added parts are
-* several steps updated in 2020 to make the above videos run successfully (the videos above were made in 2015)
+* Several steps updated in 2020 to make the above videos run successfully (the videos above were made in 2015)
 * Plasma Installation
 * Headless run & SSH
 * VNC through Screens (an app on MacOS)